YottaDB/YDBDoc/ProgGuide/commands.rst

 ZCOMpile
 ------------------------------

-The ZCOMPILE command invokes the YottaDB/GT.M compiler from within the YottaDB/GT.M run-time environment.
+The ZCOMPILE command invokes the YottaDB compiler from within the YottaDB run-time environment.

-Within YottaDB/GT.M itself, ZCOMPILE provides the functionality of the mumps command, except for mumps -direct.
+Within YottaDB itself, ZCOMPILE provides the functionality of the mumps command, except for mumps -direct.

 The format of the ZCOMPILE command is:

 .. parsed-literal::
    ZCOM[PILE][:tvexpr] expr[,...]

-* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB/GT.M executes the command.
+* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB executes the command.
 * The expression argument specifies one or more filenames, which must include the .m extension.
 Wildcards are acceptable in the filename specification.
 The filename specification can be optionally prefixed by qualifiers valid for a mumps command.

 The $ZCSTATUS intrinsic special variable holds the value of the status code for the compilation performed by a ZCOMPILE command.

-For a description of the arguments and qualifiers of the mumps command, refer to Chapter 3: “Development Cycle”.
+For a description of the arguments and qualifiers of the mumps command, refer to `Chapter 3: “Development Cycle” <https://docs.yottadb.com/ProgrammersGuide/devcycle.html>`_.

 +++++++++++++++++++++++++++++
 Examples of ZCOMPILE